tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 implementation, the TLS stack is completely embedded within the TEE.
 In a split implementation, the TLS stack is located outside the TEE, but any private keys (and in particular, the TIK) only exist within the TEE.
-In order to support both options, only the TIK's identity and its public component are ever passed between the Client or Server TLS stack and its Attestation Service.
+In order to support both options, only the TIK's identity, its public component and a short generated secret are ever passed between the Client or Server TLS stack and its Attestation Service.
 While the two types of implementations offer identical functionality, their security properties often differ, see {{sec-guarantees}} for more details.